Wernicke's area

-Wernicke's area (/ˈvɛərnᵻkə/; [ˈvɛɐ̯nɪkə]), also called Wernicke's speech area, is one of the two parts of the cerebral cortex that are linked to speech, the other being Broca's area.
+Wernicke's area (/ˈvɛərnᵻkə/; [ˈvɛɐ̯nɪkə]), also called Wernicke's speech area, is one of the two parts of the brain that are linked to speech, the other being Broca's area.
 It is involved in the comprehension of written and spoken language, in contrast to Broca's area, which is primarily involved in the production of language.
-It is traditionally thought to reside in Brodmann area 22, which is located in the superior temporal gyrus in the dominant cerebral hemisphere, which is the left hemisphere in about 95% of right-handed individuals and 70% of left-handed individuals.
+It is traditionally thought to reside in Brodmann area 22, located in the superior temporal gyrus in the dominant cerebral hemisphere, which is the left hemisphere in about 95% of right-handed individuals and 70% of left-handed individuals.

 Damage caused to Wernicke's area results in receptive, fluent aphasia.
 This means that the person with aphasia will be able to fluently connect words, but the phrases will lack meaning.
 This is unlike non-fluent aphasia, in which the person will use meaningful words, but in a non-fluent, telegraphic manner.

+Emerging research on the developmental trajectory of Wernicke's area highlights its evolving role in language acquisition and processing during childhood.
+This includes studies on the maturation of neural pathways associated with this region, which contribute to the progressive complexity of language comprehension and production abilities in developing individuals.

 Structure

-Wernicke's area is traditionally viewed as being located in the posterior section of the superior temporal gyrus (STG), usually in the left cerebral hemisphere.
-This area encircles the auditory cortex on the lateral sulcus, the part of the brain where the temporal lobe and parietal lobe meet.
-This area is neuroanatomically described as the posterior part of Brodmann area 22.
+Wernicke's area, more precisely defined, spans the posterior part of the superior temporal gyrus (STG) and extends to involve adjacent areas like the angular gyrus and parts of the parietal lobe reflecting a more intricate neuroanatomical network than previously understood.
+This area shows considerable variability in its exact location and extent among individuals, challenging the traditional view of a uniformly located language center.

 However, there is an absence of consistent definitions as to the location.
 Some identify it with the unimodal auditory association in the superior temporal gyrus anterior to the primary auditory cortex (the anterior part of BA 22).
 This is the site most consistently implicated in auditory word recognition by functional brain imaging experiments.
 Others include also adjacent parts of the heteromodal cortex in BA 39 and BA40 in the parietal lobe.
-Despite the overwhelming notion of a specifically defined "Wernicke's Area," the most careful current research suggests that it is not a unified concept.
+Despite the overwhelming notion of a specifically defined "Wernicke's Area", the most careful current research suggests that it is not a unified concept.

 While previously thought to connect Wernicke's area and Broca's area, new research demonstrates that the arcuate fasciculus instead connects to posterior receptive areas with premotor/motor areas, and not to Broca's area.
 Consistent with the word recognition site identified in brain imaging, the uncinate fasciculus connects anterior superior temporal regions with Broca's area.

 Function

 Right homologous area

-Research using Transcranial magnetic stimulation suggests that the area corresponding to the Wernicke's area in the non-dominant cerebral hemisphere has a role in processing and resolution of subordinate meanings of ambiguous words—such as ‘‘river’’ when given the ambiguous word "bank."
-In contrast, the Wernicke's area in the dominant hemisphere processes dominant word meanings (‘‘teller’’ given ‘‘bank’’).
+Research using Transcranial magnetic stimulation suggests that the area corresponding to the Wernicke's area in the non-dominant cerebral hemisphere has a role in processing and resolution of subordinate meanings of ambiguous words—such as "river" when given the ambiguous word "bank".
+In contrast, the Wernicke's area in the dominant hemisphere processes dominant word meanings ("teller" given "bank").